ellysh/bash-programming-from-scratch/manuscript/finalwords.md

 There is one important conclusion of the typical language development process.
 All modern general-purpose languages have strong advantages in a few domains only.
 No language fits any tasks perfectly.
 It means that the domain dictates you the language to use.

-Let's come back to our question regarding your next step.
+Let's come back to our question regarding your next step for learning programming.
 You have read this book.
 Now it is time to choose the applied domain that is interested to you.
 How can you do it?

 You already know something about software from your user experience.
 Read articles on the Internet about the programs that you use every day.
 Think about them this way: do you want to develop similar programs?
 It can happen that your user experience will help you to find the right applied domain.

 Suppose that you find the applied domain that you want to learn.
 The next step is choosing the appropriate programming language that fits this domain well.